Topoi with enough points: Recovering completeness results

 \begin{cor}[Presheaf collapse] In the assumptions of Theorem \ref{thm:superespindola}, if $\Ccal$ has limits of chains of length \textit{equal} to $\kappa$ satisfying \eqref{eq:cosmall} then $\Sh(\Ccal,J)$ is equivalent to a presheaf topos. \end{cor} \begin{proof} Under these stronger hypotheses, the point constructed in the proof of Theorem \ref{thm:superespindola} embeds into the representable point obtained by instead taking the limit in $\Ccal$, so we have a representable point which restricts to $\Sh(\Ccal,J)$.
 This amounts to saying that the corresponding representable presheaves are $J$-sheaves, and hence tiny objects in $\Sh(\Ccal,J)$.
 That there are \textit{enough} points of this form precisely means that these tiny objects form a generating family for $\Sh(\Ccal,J)$, and thus the topos is of presheaf type.
 In fact, we can deduce that $\Sh(\Ccal,J) \simeq \PSh(\Ccal')$, where $\Ccal'$ is the full subcategory of $\Ccal$ on objects $C$ such that $\yo(C)$ is a $J$-sheaf. \end{proof}

 \begin{cor}[Espíndola and Kanalas, {\cite[Thm.
 5.4]{espindola2023every}}] Let $\kappa$ be a regular cardinal.
-Let $(\Ccal,J)$ be a site where $\Ccal(C,C')$ has cardinality $\leq\kappa$ for all $C,C'$, $\Ccal$ has limits of diagrams of size $<\!\kappa$, and $J$ is generated under pullbacks and multicomposites of ${<\!\kappa}$-cotrees by at most $\kappa$ sieves.
+Let $(\Ccal,J)$ be a site where $\Ccal(C,C')$ has cardinality $\leq\kappa$ for all $C,C'$, $\Ccal$ has $\kappa$-small limits and $J$ is generated under pullbacks and multicomposites of ${<\!\kappa}$-cotrees by at most $\kappa$ sieves.
 Then $\Sh(\Ccal,J)$ has enough $\kappa$-points. \end{cor} \begin{proof} Just as in Corollary \ref{cor:makkai}, the given data is enough to deduce that we have a $\kappa$-warp of $J$ obtained by taking pullbacks of the generating sieves.
 Thus we conclude the result by applying Theorem \ref{thm:superespindola}. \end{proof}

 \begin{rem}[Connection to forcing] As noted by Espíndola and Kanalas in \cite{espindola2023every} and independently pointed out to us by Dianthe Basak, the hypotheses of Theorem \ref{thm:supermakkai} and its proof resemble those of the Rasiowa–Sikorski Lemma.
 There is a similar resemblance between Theorem \ref{thm:superespindola} and Martin's Axiom, although the hypotheses ensure that we need only appeal to choice in the construction and no such stronger (or logically independent) axiom need be invoked.
 This suggests a relationship between constructibility of points and extensions of ZFC that we do not have space to explore in depth here. \end{rem}